As said on http://jemalloc.net/:

 - 99% latency 3.6% better, but this is within the margin of error, so we can’t count this

-So in this case we need to decide what to prefer:
+So in this case we need to decide what we prefer:

 The results may depend on many things: hardware, workload (amount of data, OPS etc.), but it looks like jemalloc is an interesting thing to try out and can save some RAM/money especially in large installation where saving 5% can mean not buying few new servers.